The next Paul Walden Symposium will be held in 2025.

 In 1997 Prof. Edwin Vedejs (University of Michigan, USA) was awarded a Paul Walden medal, and this same year was the starting point for the traditional Paul Walden Symposiums.

-We are looking forward to see you in the Paul Walden Symposium!
+We are looking forward to seeing you at the Paul Walden Symposium!